bgamari/ghc-wiki-import/phabricator.md

 Much like GitHub, you will need to add an SSH public key to your account to push Differentials.
 To add a key, go to your Phabricator [ settings page](https://phabricator.haskell.org/settings/), select the *Personal Account Settings* item, and then select the *SSH Public Keys* option from the list on the left.
 This will bring you to your SSH key list, to which you can add a new key by selecting the *Upload Public Key* option from the *SSH Key Actions* menu button in the top-right corner of the page.
 Here you can specify a name of your choice for the key, as well as the key contents (e.g. the contents of `$HOME/.ssh/id_rsa.pub`).
-By sure to paste your *public* key (ending in `.pub`), not your private key.
+Be sure to paste your *public* key (ending in `.pub`), not your private key.